Please use the contact form at the bottom of the Q&A section to get in touch for a quote. Thanks!

 Q: What do you need to make my music shine?

-A: Ideally, all files should be 24-bit (fixed) or 32-bit (float) at a sampling rate between 44.1 and 96 kHz (more on why I don't accept 176.4/192 kHz sampling rates here), with the highest peaks between -8 and -4 dBFS.
-If sending a 24-bit file, please export with TPDF (or equivalent) dither.
+A: Ideally, all files should be 24-bit (fixed) or 32-bit (float) at a sampling rate between 44.1 and 192 kHz (more on why I prefer 44.1-96 kHz sampling rates here).
+If sending a 24-bit file, please ensure no clipping occurs and export with TPDF (or equivalent) dither.
 If you are using any processing on your master buss that is solely for the sake of loudness (e.g. compression and limiting), please send clearly named versions with it both enabled and disabled.
 Compression that is purely for vibe or color can be left enabled.
-If you have been mixing into a compressor and/or limiter and your track is peaking above -4dBFS once you disable them, it is crucial that you either send a 32-bit float bounce or trim all your channels/busses until your peaks are in the -8 to -4 dBFS range.
-Please do not simply turn down your master fader as this can damage low-level detail.
+If you have been mixing into a compressor and/or limiter and your track clips once you disable them it is easiest to send a 32-bit float bounce.
+Alternatively you can pull down your master fader until you’ve eliminated any clipping.

 Q: What do I get when you're done?